choar816/choar816/README.md

 - 🔭 I’m currently not hired

-- 🌱 I’m currently learning HTML, CSS, JavaScript, React.
+- 🌱 I’m currently learning HTML, CSS, JavaScript, React

 - ❓ Ask me any article written in English.
 I'm skilled at reading and writing in English 🙂